Health & Biohacking

 - consistency matters more than the exact time

-You can take it in the morning with water, in yogurt, applesauce, or after a meal if you prefer.
-No need to overcomplicate it.
+You can take it in the morning in water, in yoghurt, in applesauce, or after a meal if you prefer.
+No need to complicate it.

 Which creatine should you choose?

-If you want simple and smart, aim for:
+If you want to keep it simple and smart, aim for:

 - creatine monohydrate

-- no useless additives (no flavours, no sweeteners, no fillers)
+- without useless additives (no flavourings, no sweeteners, no fillers)

 What I like